Raspberry Lamington Cake

 Vanilla – I have a great recipe for Vanilla extract here on the blog which is alcohol based.
 It can be used for most recipes.
 However, I would advise against using it for whipped creams (yes, even stabilized ones like this one) or meringues as it can muck around with the air whipped in the mixtures.
 Instead use a syrup based vanilla extract.
 I find vanilla bean paste is best.

-Storage – This cake is best served fresh but can be stored in an airtight container, in the fridge for
+Storage – This cake can be stored in an airtight container, in the fridge for up to three days.

-Nutrition – is based on per slice.
-This cake serves 8.
+Nutrition – is an approximate and is based on per slice

 Nutrition